Global stocks edge higher on trade hopes, but yuan softens as tariffs loom

 In commodities, spot gold was little changed at $1,527.46 an ounce.
 U.S. crude fell 3.05% to $54.98 per barrel and Brent was last at $60.31, down 1.26% on the day.

-(This story has been refiled to remove extraneous words in paragraph 11; fixes price change in gold in paragraph 18)
+(This story removes extraneous words in paragraph 11; fixes price change in gold in paragraph 18)

 (Reporting by April Joyner; Additional reporting by Karin Strohecker, Saikat Chatterjee and Josephine Mason in London and Swati Pandey in Sydney; Editing by Shri Navaratnam, Hugh Lawson and Dan Grebler)